apache/pekko/docs/src/main/paradox/persistence-plugins.md

 This plugin writes snapshot files to the local filesystem.

 @@@ warning
-The local snapshot store plugin cannot be used in an Pekko Cluster since the storage is in a local file system.
+The local snapshot store plugin cannot be used in a Pekko Cluster since the storage is in a local file system.
 @@@

 The local snapshot store plugin config entry is `pekko.persistence.snapshot-store.local`.